mas-bandwidth/gafferongames/content/post/client_server_connection.md

 First person shooters send **time critical data**.

 Time critical data is timestamped and must be received before that time to be useful.
-If time critical data arrives late, it is useless and is thrown away.
+If time critical data arrives late, it's useless and is thrown away.

 So... why can't we use TCP for time critical data?